AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * A duplicate component is created after restoring inheritance (NPR-36000).

-* When using the RemoteContentRenderingService, the request to the RemoteContentRendererRequestHandler.getRequest always includes the root page for the ComponentExporter, but does not include the requested page if it is not included with the root model based on the traversal depth and filtering options set.
+* When using the `RemoteContentRenderingService`, the request to the `RemoteContentRendererRequestHandler.getRequest` always includes the root page for the  `ComponentExporter`, but does not include the requested page if it is not included with the root model based on the traversal depth and filtering options set.
 The request should always include the requested page so that the SPA has enough information to render a response (NPR-35961).

 * onTime/offTime items do not activate/deactivate on the expected onTime/offTime (NPR-35936).

-* When you publish a page containing an Experience Fragment that has no cq:lastModified property, a NullPointerException occurs (NPR-35914).
+* When you publish a page containing an Experience Fragment that has no `cq:lastModified` property, a `NullPointerException` occurs (NPR-35914).

 * When trying to resize a component within a container, resizing back to the original size is not possible.
 When the component container size is reduced, it is not possible to set the size back to the original (NPR-35809).